bonitasoft/bonita-doc/md/overview-of-bonita-bpm-in-a-cluster.md

 * Only active-active modes is supported.
 There is no mechanism for starting a new node if a cluster node goes out of service.
 This could be provided by a third-party application.
 * There is no integrated load balancer, so the client application selects the node on which to make a API call.
 You should use an external load balancer.
 For high volume, a hardware load balancer is recommended.
-* The bonita.home directory must be shared by NFS, so to maintain high availability, you should use an HA NFS service. (before 7.3)
 * All the nodes must use the same database, so the database itself must be highly available.

 ### Comparison with 5.x